Extreme deformability of 2D crystals of active particles

 The KTHNY theory is not supposed to apply out of thermal equilibrium, although some recent papers claim it does in the context of “active” particles, i.e. a system composed of particles moving along an intrinsic physical axis, and which therefore cannot be instantaneously disordered.

-In a recent paper published in Physical Review Letters [1] and reprinted in Physics Magazine, Hugues Chaté and colleagues from Suzhou, China, show that 2D crystals of active particles can in fact undergo extremely large deformations before reaching the molten state, with an exponent h that can take up practically unlimited values.
+In a recent paper published in Physical Review Letters [1] and reprinted in Physics Magazine, Hugues Chaté and colleagues from Suzhou, China, show that 2D crystals of active particles can in fact undergo extremely large deformations before reaching the molten state, with an exponent h that can take on virtually unlimited values.
 These large deformations are made possible by the persistence of the intrinsic axis of the active particles.
-In contrast, a crystal of passive particles (i.e. with no preferred axis of displacement) submitted to persistent fluctuations would also be extremely deformable, but would remain without free defects.
+Similarly, a crystal of passive particles (i.e. with no preferred axis of displacement), but subjected to “persistent” (non-Brownian) fluctuations, is also rendered extremely deformable, while remaining free of free defects.

 Left: at equilibrium, a two-dimensional system of particles stabilizes in an ordered structure with long-range order that looks like a crystal lattice.
 Center: active 2d systems stabilize in a solid-like ordered phase, but with extremely large fluctuations around the perfect crystal lattice.
 Simulations (right) show that the amplitude of these fluctuations can exceed several lattice parameters (color is a function of displacement orientation and intensity is a function of amplitude).